reshinto/Basic_technologies_revision/devops/kubernetes/readme.md

     - however, it can't be declared by itself as it requires deployment to do so
   - Deployments
     - provides a declarative updates for pods and ReplicaSets
-      - it means that you can describe the desired state of a deployment in a `yml` file
+      - it means that you can describe the desired state of a deployment in a `yaml` file
         - the deployment controller will align the actual state to match
     - it can be defined to create new or replace existing ReplicaSets
     - most applications are packages deployments, thus creating deployments are frequent